Many people arrive here after several attempts to quit porn.

 Key takeaways

-• Redesign your environment first: block porn, move your phone, delete triggers; make the automatic path harder before you rely on motivation
+• Redesign your environment first: block porn, move your phone, delete triggers, and add friction before you rely on motivation

 • The first two weeks are survival mode with real withdrawal symptoms; know what's coming so you don't mistake discomfort for failure

-• Recovery isn’t a streak, it’s a gradual shift in who you are, and a relapse is information about which trigger you haven’t solved yet
+• Recovery is a gradual shift in how you respond to difficulty, and a relapse is information about which trigger still needs attention

 Why quitting porn is so hard